gseamans/cleaningdataWeek4/CodeBook.md

 The *subject* and *activity* fields in the *combinedData* dataframe were converted to factors and the *activity* factors were replaced with the activity labels to make the tables more readable.

 In the final step the *tidyTable* was created using the *aggregate()* function to record only the unique *subject*/*activity* combinations along with the mean of the associated measurements.
 The *tidyTable* was then written out as a CSV file and added to the repository.
+An additional copy was uploaded per the assignment submission instructions.